KevChike/relearning-javascript/lesson-1-arrays/readme.md

 is found, `some()` immediately returns true.
 Otherwise, `some()` returns false.

 The `some()` method does not mutate (i.e. change) the array on which it is called.

+### indexOf()

+The `indexOf()` method returns the first index at which a given element can be found in the array, or -1 if it is not present.

+The `indexOf()` method accepts two parameter, with second parameter being optional.

+- Forst parameter: Element to locate in the array.
+- Second parameter: The index to start the search at.
+Negative values will start at the given position counting from the end, and search to the end.